Kansas City Medication Errors Lawyer

 If a physician prescribes or provides medication negligently, a medications errors case may be the result.
 A subset of medical malpractice, medication errors law focuses on errors in medication administration.
 Prescribing physicians, pharmacists, and other medication providers may find themselves as the defendants in these cases.

 There are more than a million fatalities and injuries associated with medication errors in the US every year.
 Hospitals, nursing home negligence, clinics, and pharmacies are all responsible or liable parties in these medication errors cases, which are generally preventable.
 While everyone is human and therefore subject to making mistakes, doctors have the burden of devastating consequences from errors.

 Common medication errors include dangerous drug interactions, misdiagnoses, and failure to diagnose entirely.
 Sometimes the consequences are mild, but with blood pressure and diabetes medications, drugs that are commonly distributed, getting the wrong type or dosage can be fatal.

 Seek Legal Advice

 If you suspect that you or a loved one has been affected by medication, the time to retain a Kansas City medication error attorney is now.
-Contact Fowler Pickert Eisenmenger, LLC in Kansas City, Missouri, for a consultation about your case.
+Contact Fowler Pickert Eisenmenger Norfleet in Kansas City, Missouri, for a consultation about your case.
 He and his associates will be able to help you assess the information surrounding your medication error case and determine the likelihood of it being brought successfully in a medical malpractice suit.

 You don’t have to suffer from the mistakes of your healthcare provider.
 Their advice and medication recommendations are expected to live up to a standard of care with the patient in mind.
 When they act carelessly, they must be held accountable for their actions, and the only way to do that is through the justice system.